Maelstrom8/Malignance/Documentation/OPTIONAL MODS.md

 #### Installation

 Just enable them.
-They function as normnal mods, installed in a way they will overwrite specific files when enabled.
+They function as normal mods, installed in a way they will overwrite specific files when enabled.
 They might conflict with mods that touch the same textures/armors.

 ## Optional Mods - Core Tweaks
 These are my set of mods that I made, they're basically common tweaks people like to make.